cockpit-project/cockpit/test/README.md

 Each `image-prepare` invocation will always start from the pristine image and ignore the current overlay in `test/images`.
 It is thorough, but also rather slow.
-If you want to iterate on changing only JavaScript/HTML code, you can use this shortcut to copy updated webpacks into a prepared VM overlay image:
+If you want to iterate on changing only JavaScript/HTML code, you can use this shortcut to copy updated bundles into a prepared VM overlay image:

     make && bots/image-customize -u dist:/usr/share/cockpit/ $TEST_OS